FIRST – REVIEW THE BASICS

 Contact the IAL (International Association Of Laryngectomees) or your local ACS (American Cancer Society) to put you in touch with other laryngectomees.
 Usually your doctor can provide you with the information on how to contact the nearest group in your area.
 Even if you are not normally a joiner of support groups, you should investigate your local support group for laryngectomees, often called Lost Chord or NuVoice clubs.
 Some of them provide free materials or can tell you where to apply for whatever equipment or rehabilitation benefits might be available in your area..
 Clubs like this frequently get discounted or even free samples from suppliers.
 However, the most important part of going to a club is the assistance you receive from members who can answer questions, help you learn to talk and assist with other problems.
 You can find a listing on our site of USA clubs at https://www.theial.com/united-states-club-search .
 The IAL has an international list at: https://www.theial.com/international-club-search1

 Join WebWhispers if you have not already become a member.
+Go to the upper right of the home page to join.

 This site has many pages of helpful information, plus sections with Hints, Suppliers, and Humor.
 Laryngectomees, caretakers, and professionals can meet on an e-mail list to exchange messages, ideas and support.
+It is free to join and no dues to pay.
+We operate on donations only.

 American Cancer Society (Home Page)